hlc1209/ecem202a_project/docs/report.md

 ## 3D-printed Model for packaging
-3D models shown in figure 7 are drawn in Solidworks for packaging purpose.
+3D models shown in tje figure below are drawn in Solidworks for packaging purpose.
 However, due to the significant delay of shipping, we have not received the 3D models yet.
 Thus, we are not able to verify the mechanical design.

 <p align="middle">
     <img src="media/3D_model.PNG" width="50%"/>